A topic from the subject of Biochemistry in Chemistry.

 Key Points:

 • DNA Structure: DNA is a double helix molecule composed of nucleotides.
-Each nucleotide consists of a sugar-phosphate backbone and one of four nitrogenous bases: adenine (A), cytosine (C), guanine (G), and thymine (T).
-Together, the sequence of these bases encodes genetic information.
+Each nucleotide consists of a deoxyribose sugar, a phosphate group, and one of four nitrogenous bases: adenine (A), cytosine (C), guanine (G), and thymine (T).
+The sequence of these bases encodes genetic information.
+The two strands are antiparallel and held together by hydrogen bonds between complementary base pairs (A with T, and C with G).

 Main Concepts:

-• Genetic Engineering: Genetic engineering involves manipulating an organism\'s DNA to change its genetic makeup.
-Techniques such as recombinant DNA technology and CRISPR-Cas9 allow scientists to insert, delete, or modify specific genes, enabling the study of gene function and the development of various applications in medicine, agriculture, and biotechnology.
+• Genetic Engineering: Genetic engineering involves manipulating an organism's genes.
+Techniques such as recombinant DNA technology and CRISPR-Cas9 are used to modify, delete, or insert genes.
+This has applications in medicine, agriculture, and biotechnology.

 Experiment: Extraction and Analysis of DNA